Sara-mibo/LRP_EncoderDecoder_GRU/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Description

-The reository provides the implementation of the Layerwise Relevance Propagation (LRP) method for GRU cells proposed by pytorch framework.
-We use LRP in order to explain the decisions of an encoder-decoder pollution forecasting model.
+This repository provides the implementation of the Layer-wise Relevance Propagation (LRP) explanation method for GRU cells (as proposed by the Pytorch framework), as well as for a sequence-to-sequence neural network architecture.
+We use LRP in order to explain the decisions of an encoder-decoder GRU-based pollution forecasting model.

 <!-- GETTING STARTED -->

-### Dependencies
+## Dependencies

-The list of things you need to run the codes.
+The steps you need to run to install the required dependencies are the following:
-* environment lrpenv
+* create environment lrpenv
   ```sh
   conda create -n lrpenv python=3.8
   ```
-* activate lrpenv
+* activate environment lrpenv
   ```sh
   conda activate lrpenv
   ```
-* pip
+* install pip
   ```sh
   conda install pip

   ```
-* requirements
+* install requirements
   ```sh
   pip install -r requirements.txt
   ```